juju/docs/src/en/config-gce.md

+Title: Juju GCE provider

 # Overview

-???
+Google Compute Engine (GCE) is the Infrastructure as a Service (IaaS) component of Google Cloud Platform which is built on the global infrastructure that runs Google’s search engine, Gmail, YouTube, and other services.
+GCE enables users to launch virtual machines on demand.
+Juju can use GCE by communicating with it via API calls.

 # Prerequisites and installation

  - A Google account is required.
-See http://google.com.
+See http://google.com .

  - A GCE account is required.
-See https://cloud.google.com/compute/.
+See https://cloud.google.com/compute/ .

  - The Juju devel PPA (may change) is needed.